 “The kids respond with total delight in the puppets, and the seniors can see that, which makes them open up even more, and play and improvise with the puppets.
 It’s so great to see elders play like 5 year olds!”

-Sharon will be presenting “Good Health, Happy Life – Puppetry with Chinese Seniors in the Arts and Health Project” and hosting “Shadow Puppetry Basics” & “Toy Theatre” workshops at the Puppet Power Conference.
+Sharon presented “Good Health, Happy Life – Puppetry with Chinese Seniors in the Arts and Health Project” and hosted “Shadow Puppetry Basics” & “Toy Theatre” workshops at the Puppet Power Conference in 2016.